cwendorf/EASI/A-Functions/README.md

 ### Installation of the Functions

-EASI is not currently on CRAN or compiled as a package, but you can install it from GitHub by pasting the text of the scripts about directly into R.
+EASI is not currently on CRAN or compiled as a package, but you can install it by pasting the contents of the **ALL_FUNCTIONS.R** file directly into R.

-All EASI scripts should be run prior to conducting analyses.
-In particular, the **estimateFunctions.R** file is especially important, as the other functions make calls to these functions.

 ## Technical Details